siddharthcode98/simplotel-assignement/Readme.md

 - The text shouldn't overflow.

 ## Folder-structure

 - You will find all the images in public folder
 - I have also attached screenshots in different view, You will find in the screenshots folder
-- index.html is the mail html file
+- index.html is the main html file
 - index.css is the main css file
 - media-queries.css contains all the media queries for small,medium,large and extra-large devices

 github-link:-https://github.com/siddharthcode98/simplotel-assignement.git

 live-link:-https://simplotel-assignment-siddharth.netlify.app/